-a) Statement of the problem
+1 a) Statement of the problem

-Motiur et al. (2005) indicated that agroforestry is the combination of multi-components including plants, animals, and human habitats in the tiny pieces of land.
+Motiur et al. ???2005) indicated that agroforestry is the combination of multi-components including plants, animals, and human habitats in the tiny pieces of land.
 Plant includes trees, shrubs, and herbs, growing in or adjacent to the homestead.
 All of these are planted and maintained by household members especially by female members with the view of household consumption; they have considerable ornamental value and provide shade to people and animals.
 It aims at meeting the basic needs of a small family having less holding and very slight capacity for investment.
-The form of agroforestry is very extensive and denoted by very corporate terms forestry, using, homestead agro mixed-garden horticulture, home garden and, homestead forest (Motiur et al. 2005).
+The form of agroforestry is very extensive and denoted by very corporate terms using, homestead agro forestry, mixed-garden horticulture, home garden and, homestead forest (Motiur et al. 2005).
 Moreover, homestead agroforestry can be capable maintaining sound ecological basis for increased crop and animal productivity, more dependable economic returns, and greater diversity in social benefits on a sustained basis.
 Ethiopia home gardens offer a practical response to the following challenges: massive degradation and depletion of forest resources; the rural energy crisis; optimum utilization of already scarce land and environmental improvement and landscape enhancement (N, 2001)).

-Increasing population pressure and subdivision of farms have led to the fragmentation of land, a decline in the area under coffee and enset (Tsegave and Struik 2001; Abebe 2005) and gradual replacement of the ageold diverse system.
+Increasing population pressure and subdivision of farms have led to the fragmentation of land, a decline in the area under coffee and enset (Tsegaye and Struik 2001; Abebe 2005) and gradual replacement of the ageold diverse system.
 A major change is the expansion of a mono-cropping system of khat (Catha edulis Forsk) at the expense of enset-coffee home gardens (Tsegaye and Struik 2001; Abebe et al. 2010).
 Khat is grown for its economically important leaves and tender twigs, which are chewed for their stimulating effect.
-Due to the decline in enset cultivation, many households have become more dependent on the food market (Amede and Diro 2005).
-Market dependency on family food is further exacerbated by decreasing farm area and productivity of food crops (Amede et al. 2001).
-In countries like Ethiopia, where smallholder farmers have no access to insurance, market dependency increases the vulnerability to economic or environmental shocks.
-The replacement of enset has also induced a shortage of livestock feed with direct repercussions on herd size, herd composition, livestock production and hence, the nutrition quality of human diets (Tsegaye and Struik 2001).
+Due to the decline in enset cultivation, many households have become more dependent on the food market (Amede and Diro 2005 So the main concern of this paper is to describe how much agroforestry plays in diversifying the house hold income of rural community where the practice is diminishing from time to time mainly due to population pressure, deforestation of the area, land use land cover change, erosion and salinity of the area because of the slope.